Why is Laos building Mekong dams it doesn't need? | DW | 15.01.2021

-Thailand's electricity demand has dropped, but this hasn't stopped the construction of hydroelectric dams in neighboring Laos blocking up the Mekong River.
+Thailand's electricity demand has dropped, but this hasn't stopped the construction of hydroelectric dams on the Mekong River in neighboring Laos .

-However, despite the Thai surplus, hydroelectric dams are still being developed next door in Laos, Thailand's top provider of electricity.
+Despite the surplus, hydroelectric dams are still being developed next door in Laos, Thailand's top provider of electricity.

 "There is an oversupply, so why do they still want to build dams?
 Nobody knows because there is no oversight," Pianporn Deetes, campaigns director at International Rivers, a conservation NGO, told DW.